 The course is open to all with admission to the University of Bergen.

 Instruction is organized as a series of lectures and group work.
-There will be 10 hours of teaching a week, for 6 weeks during the second half of the semester.
+There will be 10-12 hours of teaching a week, for 6 weeks during the second half of the semester.

 Compulsory Assignments and Attendance

-This course has frequent at-home assignments.
+This course has 6 at-home assignments.
 In order to be eligible to take the exam, students must turn in and have 4 of these assignments approved, and attend 75 % of the classes.
 In addition, the students must give and pass minimum one oral presentation in class in order to qualify for the exam.

 The compulsory course assignments are valid for one semester after the semester of instruction.